-My son is allergic to nuts so I add protein content with hemp seed and chia seeds.
+My son is allergic to nuts, so I add protein content with hemp seed and chia seeds.
 I love using multigrain flour as it adds great taste and a nice crunch to the muffins.
-If you can't find multigrain flour, whole wheat flour will work.
-Fuel to Go Muffins are an amazing breakfast muffin or after school snack.
-We call them in our house "Athlete Fuel".
+If you can’t find multigrain flour, whole wheat flour will work.
+Fuel to Go Muffins are a healthy breakfast muffin or after school snack.
+In our house we call them “Athlete Fuel”.
 This nutrient dense muffin tastes amazing and fills you up.
 One of my All Time Favourite Recipes!

 Fuel to Go Muffins